ministryofjustice/laa-data-claims-event-service/README.md

 ## Project Structure
 Includes the following subprojects:

-- `bulk-claim-api` - OpenAPI specification used for generating API interfaces and documentation.
 - `data-claims-event-service` - Data claims event service which processes claims from an SQS queue.
+- `reference-data-claim-api` - OpenAPI specification for the Data Claims API used for generating model classes.
-- `provider-details-api-reference` - OpenAPI specification for the Provider Details API used for generating model classes used by the Provider Details API client.
+- `reference-provider-details-api` - OpenAPI specification for the Provider Details API used for generating model classes.

 ## Usage

 ### First time setup

-The project uses the `laa-ccms-spring-boot-gradle-plugin`.
-Please follow the steps in the [laa-ccms-spring-boot-common](https://github.com/ministryofjustice/laa-ccms-spring-boot-common?tab=readme-ov-file#provide-your-repository-credentials) repository to set up your Github Packages credentials locally before building the application.
+The project uses the `laa-spring-boot-gradle-plugin`.
+Please follow the steps in the [laa-spring-boot-common](https://github.com/ministryofjustice/laa-spring-boot-common?tab=readme-ov-file#provide-your-repository-credentials) repository to set up your Github Packages credentials locally before building the application.

 ### Build application
 `./gradlew clean build`